energinet-singularity/forecast-parser/README.md

 |global_radiation|ARRAY\<DOUBLE\>|Short wave radiation per hour|
 |accumulated_global_radiation|ARRAY\<DOUBLE\>|Accumulated daliy radiation (W/m2)|

 The data-arrays are structured in such a way that each row fits a timestamp in the forecast_time array.
 In kSQL the data is split into three seperate streams and tables where the arrays have been "exploded" so each message in these represents a single hour in time.
 In the table, the newest estimate will always replace older ones (this has not been documented further here).
-Please note that not all above data-types can be found in all packages as the different forecast-types deliver different data-subsets.
+Depending on what the forecast-file contains, some of the data-arrays may contain zeros or not be included at all in the output.

 ## Getting Started